mtormento/evchargetime/README.md

 # EV Charge Time Leaderboard

-This application identifies the *n* employees who have used the carging stations the most over a specific period of time.
+This application identifies the *n* employees who have used the charging stations the most over a specific period of time, by reading a text data file that provides the charging times of different employees.
+The algorithm used has a time complexity of *nlog(n)* on average and a space complexity of *n* in the worst case (no duplicate employee id in data file), where *n* is the number of rows in the data file.

 ## Table of Contents